candasgenis/candasgenis/README.md

 ### Hi there, I'm Candaş

 ### Software Engineer at Huawei, Software Engineering Graduate at Bahcesehir University
-- 🔭 I’m currently working as a Software Engineer for almost one year.
+- 🔭 I’m currently working as a Software Engineer for almost two years.
-- 🌱 I’m currently trying to improve myself on technologies like Redis, Docker and Kubernetes.
+- 🌱 I’m currently trying to improve myself on technologies like Spring Framework, gRPC and Kafka.

 ### Reach out to me: